-- 45-minute paper. - Comprehensive multiple-choice questions designed to test your knowledge of the content covered throughout the year. - One section will also contain some more challenging questions designed to test your knowledge of the content covered in previous years. - You will also be required to study historical sources and give inferences, as well as identify the difference between two historical interpretations.
+- 45-minute paper. - Comprehensive multiple-choice questions designed to test your knowledge of the content covered throughout the year. - One section on sources. - A choice of one out of three essay questions

 HISTORY topics you need to revise for the exam